lambertsbennett/ds-algos-practice/README.md

 # ds-algos-practice
 Practicing data structures and algorithms.
-For now in Python, with plans to include Rust and Go.
+For now in Python, with plans to include Rust, Go, C, C++, C#, Java, JavaScript...